Comparison of command shells: Secure prompt

 Some shell scripts need to query the user for sensitive information such as passwords, private digital keys, PIN codes or other confidential information.
 Sensitive input should not be echoed back to the screen/input device where it could be gleaned by unauthorized persons.
 Plaintext memory representation of sensitive information should also be avoided as it could allow the information to be compromised, e.g., through swap files, core dumps etc.

 The shells bash, zsh and PowerShell offer this as a specific feature.
 Shells which do not offer this as a specific feature may still be able to turn off echoing through some other means.
 Shells executing on a Unix/Linux operating system can use the stty external command to switch off/on echoing of input characters.
 In addition to not echoing back the characters, PowerShell's -AsSecureString option also encrypts the input character-by-character during the input process, ensuring that the string is never represented unencrypted in memory where it could be compromised through memory dumps, scanning, transcription etc.

-Encrypted variables/parameters

-If a script reads a password into an environment variable it is in memory in plain text, and thus may be accessed via a core dump.
-It is also in the process environment, which may be accessible by other processes started by the script.

-PowerShell can work with encrypted string variables/parameters.
-Encrypted variables ensure that values are not inadvertently disclosed through e.g. transcripts, echo'ing, logfiles, memory or crash dumps or even malicious memory scanning.
-PowerShell also supports saving of such encrypted strings in text files, protected by a key owned by the current user.

 Execute permission

-Some operating systems define an execute permission which can be granted to users/groups for a file.
+Some operating systems define an execute permission which can be granted to users/groups for a file when the file system itself supports it.

 On Unix systems, the execute permission controls access to invoking the file as a program, and applies both to executables and scripts.

 As the permission is enforced in the program loader, no obligation is needed from the invoking program, nor the invoked program, in enforcing the execute permission – this also goes for shells and other interpreter programs.